asaldelkhosh/asaldelkhosh.github.io/content/education.md

 +++
 title = "Education"
-description = "My personal website" date = "2023-07-28"
+description = "My academic educations" date = "2024-01-01"
-aliases = ["profile", "biography", "webpage"] author = "Asal Delkhosh"
+aliases = ["academic", "educations"] author = "Asal Delkhosh"
 +++

-## Education and Awards
+## Educations

-In this page you can see my educational degress and personal awards.
+I ranked within the top 5% in the __Iran's national university entrance__ exam and secured admission to the Mathematics and Computer Science Department at __Amirkabir University of Technology__, one of Iran's top three universities.
+I chose Mathematics as my major, but as I delved deeper into the subject, I uncovered its strong ties to Computer Science.
+Recognizing how my mathematical understanding could enrich my grasp of CS, I opted for a minor in Computer Science.

-### education
+### Undergraduate

-- Mathematics and Computer Science bachelor degree
+- Mathematics and Computer Science Bachelors
+  - Math and Computer Science department
   - at Amirkabir university of Tehran
+  - 2019-2024
+- Computer Science Minor
+  - Math and Computer Science department
+  - at Amirkabir university of Tehran
-  - 2019-2023
+  - 2021-2024

+### Diploma

-- Mathematics and physics diploma
+- Mathematics and Physics diploma
   - at Imam Hossein School of Mashhad
   - 2016-2019

-### awards

-- Rank student, Among 10 percent of Mathematics and Computer Science graduated students
-  - at Amirkabir unversity of Tehran
-- Among top 20 percent of participators in The national entrance exam of Iranian universities